jliu88/analysis_console/README.md

 **metric_list**: list of string column titles of metrics that will be plotted.
 List entries **must** match column titles in the excel document.
 No spaces!

 Using only the required parameters, we are able to create a simple scatter chart over time with a tooltip of the serial number and metric value.

 ###Optional Parameters
 **cat_list**: list of string column titles of categories to separate data.
-List entries must match column titles
+List entries must match column titles.
+No spaces!

 **col_list**: list of colors to separate the categories by.
 Assigned default colors if none is given

-**renamer**: dict of column titles to rename. e.g.
+**renamer**: dict of column titles to rename in order to remove spaces or find columsn to assign serial number and start date to. e.g.
->{'Serial Number' : 'SerialNumber', 'Start Date': 'StartDate'}
+>{'Serial Number' : 'SerialNumber', 'Date': 'StartDate'}

-**xml_loc**: string location of xml file
+**xml_loc**: string location of xml file. xml structure must follow a specific template

 **platform**: string title of the platform in the xml file